When should you see a Relationship Counsellor?

 How is Relationship Counselling Different to Regular Counselling?

 Something I often get asked is “Can I come without my partner?
 Will it work?
 Should I do individual therapy vs relationship therapy with my partner?
-In my experience, unless one partner is struggling with active addiction, mental health, or anger issues, it is better to come as a couple.
+In my experience, unless one partner is struggling with active compulsions, mental health, or anger issues, it is better to come as a couple.
 As a Relationship Therapist, I am interested in how you both interact with each other.
 There is often an unconscious tango of chase and withdraw that happens between two people.
 It is difficult to change what you are not consciously aware of.
 Once you become consciously aware of unhealthy patterns of interacting, then you can change those patterns.
 Having two people on board the same train, going to the same destination, is likely to mean you get there faster and the journey is soother and more enjoyable.

 Wounding has often happened in relationship and it can be healed in relationship.
 If both partners are willing to take responsibility for working on becoming securely attached, gaining tools to self-regulate, to become attuned and attentive to each other’s needs, then it can go a long way to creating a healthy, secure, loving relationship.